 - filename (string) Filename of bgzf file to be opened. - index (string) The filename of the index.
 If not set, the default is to assume that the index is called "filename.tbi" - mode (char) The file opening mode.
 Currently, only r is permitted. - parser (pysam.Parser) sets the default parser for this tabix file.
 If parser is None, the results are returned as an unparsed string.
-Otherwise, parser is assumed to be a functor that will return parsed data (see for example as Tuple and as GTF). - encoding (string) The encoding passed to the parser close (self)
+Otherwise, parser is assumed to be a functor that will return parsed data (see for example asTuple and asGTF). - encoding (string) The encoding passed to the parser - threads (integer) Number of threads to use for decompressing Tabix files.
+(Default=1)